 LUBBOCK, TX (KCBD) - Jessie Cayton has been a teacher at Cavazos Middle School for seven years.
-Over spring break, she was inspired by a few posts on Instagram and created a way to check in on her 8th graders mental health through a hands-on approach.
+Over spring break, she was inspired by a few posts on Instagram and created a way to check in on her 8th graders’ mental health with a hands-on approach.
 Now, her idea is being shared nationally.

 “I’ve made it a habit and have for the last few years to use a Google form to check in with kids when they’ve spent any real time away from school," said Cayton.
 “I just want to know where you’re at.”

 She recently started a new way to check on her students.
 She started a mental health check in board.
 “I realized unintentionally, that by keeping it really private, I was reinforcing the idea that however they felt needed to be this really hidden, isolated thing.”

 At the beginning of class, students are given a sticky note.
 They write their name on the back of the note and some time during class, they place their note on the board in what category they’re feeling.